hslatman/fibago/README.md

 ## Caching

-The API client can perform basic caching, although its implementation is experimental for now.
 Fingerbank allows 300 requests per hour, which is quite nice and permissive, but there may be cases in which this limit is reached before an hour passes, so caching may help preventing this limit from being reached when many similar queries are executed.
-Due to the fact that the Fingerbank API does not seem send caching headers and requests are not RESTful per se, using the RFC 7234 compliant [httpcache](https://github.com/gregjones/httpcache) directly was not really an option, unfortunately.
+Due to the fact that the Fingerbank API does not seem to send cache headers and requests are not RESTful per se, using the RFC 7234 compliant [httpcache](https://github.com/gregjones/httpcache) directly was not really an option, unfortunately.
-Despite this, we've started implementation of a basic method for caching that is inspired by and should be largely compatible with said httpcache library, resulting in any of the caches that implement the httpcache.Cache interface in being candidates to be used with this Fingerbank API client.
+Despite this, a basic approach to caching inspired by and largely compatible with said httpcache library, was implemented, resulting in any of the caches that implement the httpcache.Cache interface in being a candidate to be used with this Fingerbank API client.

 Caching can be enabled by creating a cache and modifying the Client using a ClientModifier.
 An example showing how this is done with a cache backed by [peterbourgon/diskv](https://github.com/peterbourgon/diskv), initialized by [gregjones/httpcache](https://github.com/gregjones/httpcache/diskcache) is shown below: